NickDJM/accessible-menu/docs/quick-start.md

 <script src="https://cdn.jsdelivr.net/npm/accessible-menu/dist/accessible-menu.iife.js"></script>
 ```

-We use [jsdelivr](https://www.jsdelivr.com/package/npm/accessible-menu) is used as the example, but you can use any cdn you prefer, such as [unpkg](https://unpkg.com).
+We use [jsdelivr](https://www.jsdelivr.com/package/npm/accessible-menu) as the example, but you can use any cdn you prefer, such as [unpkg](https://unpkg.com).
 You can also download the files listed in the CDN and host them yourself if preferred.

 ## Setup